×

 • Afrikaans is spoken as a national language in: South Africa.

 You will also get to know the continents where English and Afrikaans speaking countries lie.
-Based on the number of people that speak these languages, the position of English language is 3 and position of Afrikaans language is not available.
+Based on the number of people that speak these languages, the position of English language is 3 and position of Afrikaans language is 23.
 Find all the information about these languages on English and Afrikaans.

 English and Afrikaans Language History